your0rg/HabitatForMeteor/README.md

 1. *Prepare Virtual Machines* :: Prepare two Xubuntu Xenial Xerus virtual machines.
 To quickly run through the *getting started* snippets below, cutting and pasting with no edits, you should name the machines `hab4metdev` & `hab4metsrv` (`${TARGET_SRVR}`).
 Set up their `hosts` files so the developer (`hab4metdev`) machine can address the server (`hab4metsrv`) machine by name.
 The dev machine needs at least 12G disk space, while the server can be 8Gb.

 1. *Prepare Secure Shell* :: Ensure that both machines are fully SSH enabled, including being able to SSH & SCP from `hab4metdev` machine to `hab4metsrv` machine without password.
-The *getting started* snippets below expect the initial user on each machine to be called ´you´.
+The *getting started* snippets below expect the initial user ID on each machine to be ´you´.

 1. Install keys for todos project user on GitHub